AdeonSVK/assignment-gis/README.md

     AND (  connectionTypeId = 25 OR connectionTypeId = 2 ...)
 ~~~~
 ***
-- **along the route** - query retrieves charging stations withing given distance from given highway or expressway
+- **along the route** - query retrieves charging stations within given distance from given highway or expressway
   - Joins relevant data from poi, charging station and connection tables
   - Cross join planet_osm_line with charging station locations
   - Consider only highways and expressways (WHERE highway = 'motorway')